-- 8. Leaders' Committee has not, in the recent past, sought to promote a strong set of commitments about action by individual councils.
-The means by which ownership of these pledges is developed and supported politically and operationally will need to be considered.
-In some cases, it could trigger debates about the capacity of individual boroughs and/or London Councils itself to help drive these items and the relative priority that is accorded to them compared to existing borough objectives. - 9.
-A further example of this issue is the extent to which boroughs will be prepared to commit resource to measuring and monitoring progress against these priorities.
+5. Leaders' Committee has not, in the recent past, sought to promote a strong set of commitments about action by individual councils.
+The means by which ownership of these pledges is developed and supported - politically and operationally - will need to be considered.
+In some cases, it could trigger issues about the capacity of individual boroughs and/or London Councils itself to help drive these items and the relative priority that is accorded to them compared to existing borough objectives.

+6. A further example of this issue is the extent to which boroughs will be prepared to commit resource to measuring and monitoring progress against these priorities.
 Clearly, achieving the bulk of these pledges will involve action by individual boroughs across London.
 London Councils will seek to support that activity and collect data against progress.
-Members of the Executive are asked to consider the specific ways in which boroughs might be further encouraged to adopt these pledges and report back to Leaders' Committee on progress against them. - 10.
-Subject to discussion of the sort of wider issues highlighted in the preceding paragraphs, it is proposed also that at each meeting of the Leaders' Committee from the meeting after next onward, one of the seven clusters of pledges is featured, in turn, and some commentary is offered by the relevant portfolio holder(s) on progress against that group of pledges.
-The Executive is asked to comment on this proposition.
+The Executive has discussed the idea that at each meeting of the Leaders' Committee from the next meeting onward, one of the seven clusters of pledges is featured, in turn, and some commentary is offered by the relevant portfolio holder(s) on progress against that group of pledges.
+The Leaders' Committee is invited to give a view on this proposition.